Germany Import Turnover Tax

 Dairy Products: The veterinary agreement allows for U.S. dairy products export to Germany and the EU from approved establishments under a fixed tariff.

-Plant Health: As part of the Single Market exercise, plant health regulations in the 27 European Union Member States have been harmonized.
-The regulations went into effect on June 1, 1993, for the 15 members then in the EU and in 2004 for the new accession countries.
+Plant Health: As part of the Single Market exercise, plant health regulations in the 28 European Union Member States have been harmonized.
+Harmonized maximum residue levels are regulated in regulation (EC) No 396/2005 of the European Parliament and of the Council and went into effect in September 2008.
 The EU has been successful in reducing the number of phytosanitary restrictions and new marketing opportunities have been created for U.S. horticultural exports.
 Phytosanitary certificates are required for many imported fresh products.
-With respect to the use of solid wooden packing materials (SWPM), it is important to note that the EU requires that all SWPM be either heat treated or fumigated beginning July 1, 2009.
+With respect to the use of solid wooden packing materials (SWPM), it is important to note that the EU requires that all SWPM be either heat treated or fumigated since July 1, 2009.
 In addition to these treatment requirements, the material has to be free of bark.
 EU scientists fear that improperly treated SWPM is at risk for re-infestation.
 International plant protection standards as agreed upon by the United States do not require the absence of bark.
 Exporters should carefully follow the status of EU import requirements to avoid problems at the EU port of entry.

 Horticultural Products: Germany is an important market for United States horticultural products.
-Principal products include almonds, walnuts, pistachios, prunes, raisins, citrus, and pears.
+Principal products include almonds, walnuts, pistachios, prunes, raisins, cranberries, citrus, and pears.
 Horticultural products entering Germany face a number of import restrictions.
-In addition to considerable tariffs that vary by product, imports of selected produce (tomatoes, cucumber, artichokes, zucchini squash, citrus, table grapes, apples, pears, apricots, cherries, peaches, nectarines and plums) are subject to an entry price system.
+In addition to considerable tariffs that vary by product, imports of selected fresh produce (tomatoes, cucumber, artichokes, zucchini, squash, citrus, table grapes, apples, pears, apricots, sweet cherries, peaches, nectarines and plums) are subject to seasonal duties (entry price system).
 Under such a system, imports that have a price at or above the respective entry price are assessed only the appropriate ad valorem duty.
-Imports, which have a price below, but within a certain range of the entry price, are assessed the ad valorem duty plus a specific duty that is the difference between the import price and the entry price.
+Imports, which have a price below, but within a certain range of the entry price are assessed the ad valorem duty plus a specific duty that is the difference between the import price and the entry price.
 “Within a certain range” generally means within eight percent of the entry price.
 Imports having a price more than 8% below the entry price are assessed the ad valorem duty plus a very large specific duty (known as the tariff equivalent) which generally takes the cost of the product (import price plus duties) far above the entry price.

 Organic Products: The US-EU Organic Equivalence Arrangement took effect on June 1, 2012.
 The U.S. and EU have recognized each other’s organic production rules and control systems as equivalent under their respective rules.
 Organic products certified to the USDA organic standards may be sold and labeled as organic in the EU.
 Both the USDA organic seal and the EU organic logo may be used on products traded under this Arrangement.
 When using the EU organic logo, exporters must meet all the EU labeling requirements.